 Before we look at the related area of informal networks, in the context of dealing with resistance to change, it is important to understand the critical disconnects - where they are and how they arise and how they impact employee responses to change.

-In most large organisations (at least here in the UK) the predominant leadership style is transactional - that is it employs conventional reward and punishment to gain compliance, and managing change in the workplace amounts to change being imposed from the top-down - there is little if any consideration given to the need and business benefit of winning hearts and minds.
+In most large organisations (at least here in the UK) the predominant leadership style is transactional - that is it employs conventional reward and punishment to gain compliance.
+The management context in which this is ecercised is most typically centralised command and control where change [along with everything else] is imposed from the top-down.

 These transactional leaders accept the goals, structure and culture of their existing organisations.
 They have to, because their type of leadership is ineffective at bringing significant change.